 5. Diarrhea or changes in bathroom habits

-Symptoms of cancer in dogs also include diarrhea, or general changes in bowel movements.
-Occasional diarrhea is not a concern, nor a sign of cancer in dogs.
+Symptoms of cancer in dogs also include diarrhea or general changes in bowel movements.
+Occasional diarrhea is probably not a concern or a sign of cancer in dogs.
 If the diarrhea worsens or persists, however, you need to get your dog to the vet.

 You may also notice that your dog is constantly asking to go outside to go to the bathroom.
 Or they might have a hard time urinating or making a bowel movement.
 Furthermore, they may be vomiting, or you may notice blood in their urine or stool.
-All of these are also.
+All of these should be checked out.
 These symptoms as well as incontinence may be signs of bladder cancer in dogs.